jhstaudacher/MonteCarloCooperativeGames/README.md

     in the `man-roxygen/params` folder.
 Explain thoroughly what the argument does and what it is used for.
 Use the following syntax in the file:
-    `#' @params PARAMETER_NAME Here is a very detailed explanation of what this argument does.`
+    `#' @params PARAMETER_NAME Here is a very detailed explanation of what this argument does.`.
+    If the parameter is specific to only one function then you can also use
+    `@param PARAMETER_NAME Here is a very detailed explanation of what this argument does.`
   - Returns (Required): Look through the `man-roxygen/returns` folder to check if a return type is already documented there.
 Because the return type can vary wildly, it isn’t required to use roxygen